devnet-blog/devnet-blog.github.io/content/articles/welcome.md

 Date: 13.01.2022
 Authors: Kamil Urbanek, Damian Dec

-You are on a blog dedicated development in regards to network.
+You are on a blog dedicated loosely joined development, automation and network.